Chapter 901:5-42 Destructive or Dangerously Harmful Plant Pests

 (3) Blacktail prairie dog (Cynomys ludovicianus).

-(B) No person shall knowingly permit any plant pest designated as destructive or dangerously harmful in paragraph (A) of this rule to exist in or on his premises or infest any article or commodity in his possession with the following exceptions:
+(B) Except as provided in paragraph (C) of this rule, no person shall knowingly permit any plant pest designated as destructive or dangerously harmful in paragraph (A) of this rule to exist in or on his premises or infest any article or commodity in his possession.

 (2) Blacktail prairie dogs which have been sterilized or are incapable of producing offspring; or,